cue-lang/cue/CONTRIBUTING.md

 ### Referencing issues

-The special notation "Fixes #12345" associates the change with issue 12345 in the [CUE issue tracker](https://cuelang.org/issue/12345) When this change is eventually applied, the issue tracker will automatically mark the issue as fixed.
+The special notation `Fixes #12345` associates the change with issue 12345 in the [CUE issue tracker](https://cuelang.org/issue/12345) When this change is eventually applied, the issue tracker will automatically mark the issue as fixed.

-If the change is a partial step towards the resolution of the issue, uses the notation "Updates #12345".
+If the change is a partial step towards the resolution of the issue, uses the notation `Updates #12345`.
 This will leave a comment in the issue linking back to the change in Gerrit, but it will not close the issue when the change is applied.